scondo-prof/productiveJournal/docs/dndJournal/2025/5/03/hermsJournal.md

 #### Rewards from Doom Island

 - `We` awoke back at the cart.
 Only a minute had passed.
 - A letter awaited: _"Congratulations!
-You solved the puzzle.
+You solved cd the puzzle.
 Next time, tell the cat to be more careful who he tricks.
 I've left some trinkets and a hefty pile of gold scattered about."_ Then it turned to ash.
 - We looted:
   - 350 Gold
   - `Boots of Striding and Springing` (Given to `Poppy`)